Tuesday, July 10, 2012

 When we rented our apartment we did not know this area of the city.
 It's off the tourist path, so you don't normally come this way when you're visiting Paris.
 So when we got here we felt a bit like strangers.
 At the beginning it was just a few scattered streets that we walked up and down as we got to know the area and found our way to the school and the stores we'd need to use the most.
 Little by little, as they became more familiar, those streets started seamlessly weaving themselves into what became our neighborhood, the wonderful neighborhood we have come to love.

 We have tried as much as possible to live like the locals.
 We walk our kids to school and take them to the local park.
 We buy bread on the way back from school and do all of our shopping in our neighborhood.
 We love to frequent our local cafés and brasseries.
-We say our bonjours and au revoirs when we enter and leave stores and cafés, are polite with our neighbors, and stop to chat with the building gardienne
+We say our bonjours and au revoirs when we enter and leave stores and cafés and stop to chat with the building gardienne

 There's not just one Paris, but many, and each one revolves around its neighborhood.
 We've visited and gotten to know many of them, but when we return to our neighborhood we feel right back at home.